dappcenter/paplooo.github.io/test_m_licAg.md

 <b>2.2 &ensp; Restrictions </b><br></br>
  &ensp; &ensp; &ensp; &nbsp;The right to use the Licensed Product is subject to the following restrictions:

-  &ensp; &ensp; &ensp; &nbsp;Subject to the Licensee's right to commercially distribute DAC Factory and Section 2.3, Licensee shall not, and shall not permit any third party, to copy, modify or Software License Agreement dated [●] 2020 6/12 adapt the Licensed Product nor create derivative works based upon the Licensed Product.<br></br>
+  &ensp; &ensp; &ensp; &nbsp;Subject to the Licensee's right to commercially distribute DAC Factory and Section 2.3, Licensee shall not, and shall not permit any third party, to copy, modify or adapt the Licensed Product nor create derivative works based upon the Licensed Product.<br></br>

 <b> 2.3  &ensp;New Releases / Versions  </b><br></br>
 &ensp; &ensp; &ensp; &nbsp;If Licensor develops new releases or versions of the License Product it shall make them available to the Licensee based on the terms of this Agreement.
 In case Licensee has any specific need for any modification, further development, extension of the Software, the Parties shall agree together on which Party shall be responsible for the implementation thereof and how the costs shall be allocated between the Parties.
 If the Parties Agree that Licensee shall be responsible, Licensor shall make the source code to the extent required for such purpose available to Licensee.
 Section 4 applies in respect to the ownership in any such modification, further development, extension etc. of the Software.<br></br>